karlosye/LeetCode-notes/README.md

 - Dynamic Programming:
     - The usual approach:
         - brute force dfs --> dfs with a cache (either array or hashMap) -> bottom-up dynamic programming
-        - make sure to communicate the optimization approach with the interviewer for communication
+        - make sure to communicate the optimization process with the interviewer